Victor Sanders: Professional career

 After going undrafted in the 2018 NBA draft, Sanders played two games for the Denver Nuggets in the NBA Summer League.
 Sanders signed his first professional contract with the Belgian squad Antwerp Giants on August 5, 2018.

 On July 2, 2020, he has signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A. Sanders averaged 9.8 points per game.

 On July 15, 2021, he signed with Reyer Venezia.
 Sanders was cut from the team after driving in the wrong direction on the highway.

-On August 2, 2022, he signed with CS Universitatea Cluj-Napoca of the Liga Națională.
+On August 2, 2022, he signed with U-BT Cluj-Napoca of the Liga Națională.

 On January 29, 2023, he signed with Anwil Włocławek of the Polish Basketball League.
+Sanders averaged 18.1 points, 4.7 assists, 2.7 rebounds and 1.5 steals per game.
+On August 19, 2024, he signed a contract with the Russian club Enisey of the VTB United League.